JiyeonBae/dr-api/README.md

 The hyperparameters required for each Dimensionality Reduction technique are stored in the `_metadata.json` file.
 This file includes **Recommended Ranges** and **Default Values**.

-For example, the `n_neighbors` hyperparameter for UMAP has a default value of 15, with a recommended range of 2 to 100.
-Users can adjust these values based on the dataset and specific needs.

 ## Usage Example
 After setting up the environment, you can use the core functions from the `dr.py` file as follows:
 ```python